birsanv/samples/virt/README.md

     cluster.open-cluster-management.io/backup-vm: <schedule_name>
 ```

+Two personna:
+- hub admin, who installs the policies and provides the ConfigMap for installing and configuring OADP
+- vm user who wants to backup a vm or restore it from a backup.
+This user assumes the configuration is already setup and he just appends the
+`cluster.open-cluster-management.io/backup-vm: <schedule_name>` to the VM he wants to backup or, in the case of a restore operation, updates the `restore_hub_config_name` property with the restore information: backup name, name of the restore, vms to restore from the specified backup.

 Supports the following backup and restore storage options:
 - Container Storage Interface (CSI) backups
 - Container Storage Interface (CSI) backups with DataMover